Our Environment

 - At Swift, all sourcing activity follows guidelines and procedures outlined in JBS’ South America Sourcing Policy and Contracting Policy.
 Swift largely purchases raw materials for its products directly from JBS, in accordance with the Group Sourcing Policy, Sustainable Cattle Sourcing Policy and Animal Welfare Policy.
 All suppliers are screened and undergo due diligence on compliance to these policies.

-- JBS Brasil has also been a signatory of the National Pact to Eradicate Slave Labor since 2007 and a member of the Institute for the National Pact to Eradicate Slave Labor (InPACTO) since 2014.
+- JBS Brazil has also been a signatory of the National Pact to Eradicate Slave Labor since 2007 and a member of the Institute for the National Pact to Eradicate Slave Labor (InPACTO) since 2014.

 Canada: